Battlepillars/Wro/README.md

             # Step 3: Check if obstacle is near any LiDAR points
             for b in range(len(xposes)):
-                # Calculate if LiDAR point is within 120mm radius of expected obstacle position
+                # Check if LiDAR point is within 120 mm radius of expected obstacle position
-                # and has valid distance reading (> 200mm filters out noise)
+                # and has a valid distance reading (> 200 mm filters out noise)
                 if (math.pow((xposes[b] - self.hindernisse[i].x), 2) +
                     math.pow((yposes[b] - self.hindernisse[i].y), 2) < math.pow(120, 2)) and (self.scan[b] > 200):
                     dots += 1           # Count detected point